dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-sl.md

 <details>
     <summary>Is there a dbt Semantic Layer discussion hub?</summary>
   <div>
-    <div>Yes absolutely!
+    <div>Yes, absolutely!
 Join the <a href="https://getdbt.slack.com">dbt Slack community</a> and <a href="https://getdbt.slack.com/archives/C046L0VTVR6">#dbt-cloud-semantic-layer slack channel</a> for all things related to the dbt Semantic Layer.
     </div>
   </div>
 </details>